 Gun background checks can be confusing for most individuals, especially since the laws are often enforced by the ATF, a federal agency, but many of the laws that the ATF are enforcing are decided at the state level.

-Each states has its own laws for who can purchase a gun, what kind of gun can be sold, who can sell it, how long the waiting period is for a purchase, and more.
+Each state has its own laws for who can purchase a gun, what kind of gun can be sold, who can sell it, how long the waiting period is for a purchase, and more.

 And, the federal government still has plenty of firearm laws that states must abide by, resulting in significant overlap on certain issues.

 But, in most cases, the deciding factor about whether a misdemeanor will disqualify a person from gun ownership, revolves around the crime itself and charge.
-In general, if the crime resulted in no jail time, or less than one year, then in many states, a misdemeanor won’t prevent gun ownership.
+In general, if the crime resulted in no jail time or less than one year, then in many states, a misdemeanor won’t prevent gun ownership.

 Can You Pass a Gun Background Check With a Misdemeanor Through a Licensed Dealer?